 The National Education Policy Center, housed at the University of Colorado Boulder School of Education, is a resource for peer-reviewed education policy information.
 Each month from September through May the organization releases an NEPC Education Interview of the Month.

 More K-12 schools are providing additional services for homeless students

-In the 2015-16 school year, the number of homeless students in Texas had increased by 3.5% to 115,676 and there were more than 1.3 million homeless students enrolled in public schools across the nation, according to the National Center for Homeless Education, and that is just the number of students who were identified as homeless.
+In the 2019-20 school year, the number of homeless students in Texas was estimated to be 111,411 and there were more than 1.2 million homeless students enrolled in public schools across the nation, according to the National Center for Homeless Education, and that is just the number of students who were identified as homeless.
 Homeless students are notoriously hard to identify because families or unaccompanied teens are often fearful or ashamed to make their status known.
 Teachers may be the first to notice signs of homelessness: fatigue, wearing the same clothes, carrying their belongings with them, or hoarding food.